UX Design Glossary: Interface Navigation

 CTA

 Behind the widely used abbreviation CTA, designers and content creators mean a call to action.
-This is actually the word of phrase which stimulates users to interact with a product in a way and for the aim it is designed for.
+This is actually the word or phrase that stimulates users to interact with a product in a way and for the aim it is designed for.
 CTA elements are the interactive controls that enable users to do the action they are called to.
 Typical types of such interactive elements in the layout are buttons, tabs, or links.

 In the interfaces of all kinds, CTA elements are the core factor of effective interaction with the product, which plays a crucial role in usability and navigability.
 When all the path of interaction and transitions is built clearly for users but CTA element is not thought-out, placed or designed well, users can get confused and will need to take additional effort trying to achieve their goals.
 That sets the high risk for poor conversion rates and general user experience.
 That’s why this navigation element should draw particularly deep designers’ attention.
 In any interface, it should be one of the most prominent and quickly noticeable parts to inform users how the product can be helpful or useful for them.